oslabs-beta/troveql/README.md

 })
 .then(response => response.json())
 .then(response => {
-  // access the data on the response object using response.data })
+  // access the data on the response object with response.data })
 ```

 ## Iteration Roadmap
-(insert opportunities HERE)
+- Client-side caching
+- Persistent queries to improve the performance and security of client queries to the server
+- Additional cache invalidation logic on mutations
+- Update cache capacity to reflect memory size (bytes) instead of number of items
+- User authentication for TroveMetrics

-## Tech Stack
+## <a name="stack" /> Stack
 - React.js
 - Chart.js
 - Electron